R32/no-vdom/README.md

 no-vdom
 --------

-A haxelib for building HTML `macro components`:
+A haxelib for HTML data building in macro

-* Easy: If you know css selector and haxe, you will understand all the syntax in just 1 minutes.
+* Easy

 * Intelligent: